 The project will also carry out conservation work in order to preserve and inform the local community and our many visitors of the two ancient monuments and the extensive varieties of flora and fauna within the churchyard.

-The ecclesiastical Parish of Par was formed on January 20th 1846, from portions of the parishes of St. Blazey and Tywardreath and the church was the first commission of the eminent Victorian architect George Edmund Street who is renowned for his work in many places in England, Scotland and even abroad and in the design and building of the Royal Courts of Justice which unfortunately he did not live to see completed, but he was considered worthy to be buried in Westminster Abbey.
+The ecclesiastical Parish of Par was formed on January 20th 1846, from portions of the parishes of St. Blazey and Tywardreath and the church was the first commission of the eminent Victorian architect George Edmund Street whose work culminated in the design and building of the Royal Courts of Justice.

-The rose coloured Church of St Mary’s was built in 1849 and the Carlyon family of Tregrehan House were instrumental in its positioning - on the edge of their estate, and it was used by the family and their servants for worship.
-The first vicar of Par, George Rundle Prynne was the vicar of a newly established Parish with no church so commissioned Street to design one.
+The church was built in 1849 and the Carlyon family of Tregrehan House were instrumental in its positioning - on the edge of their estate - and it was used by the family and their servants for worship.
+The first vicar of Par, George Rundle Prynne was the vicar of a newly established Parish with no church.
 In its design Street produced a church, built using local stone, the most impressive aspect being the square tower with an octagonal belfry, with a spire that was used as a day marker by those at sea, and today is still used as a focal point throughout the area.

-Alternatively, please contact our Web Master (through our contacts page) for our PCC's BACs details.
+Alternatively, please contact our Web Master (through our contacts page) for our Parochial Church Council's BACs details.